 Business Account Types for Ecommerce

-Business ecommerce accounting is complex due to the different types of business accounts that ecommerce entrepreneurs use including several related bank accounts, credit cards, merchant accounts and more.
+Business accounting is complex due to the different types of business accounts that entrepreneurs use including several related bank accounts, credit cards, merchant accounts and more.

-Ecommerce entrepreneurs that are far-sighted and conscientious always set aside money for a rainy day.
-To accomplish this, you’ll need to open a savings account, which is why you should be aware of the following things:
+Entrepreneurs who are far-sighted and considerate always put money aside for rainy days.
+To do so, you’ll need to open a savings account, which is why you should be aware of the following things:

-- You will be paid interest on the money you put in.
+- You will earn interest on the money you contribute.

-- There is a minimum daily balance requirement.
+- There is a minimum balance requirement each day.

 Checking accounts provide the following advantages: